 I have always been stuck in the middle.
 I’m a middle child, and I tend to use phrases like “better safe than sorry” and “moderation in everything.”
 But I also do crazy things like decide to get a job 5 states away in Yellowstone Park during college or start a blog when I’m technically challenged.
 Creating goals and a plan is something I enjoy doing.
 But too much of a detailed plan makes me feel squirrelly.
 See?
 I’m stuck somewhere in the middle.
-That is why I love the concept of creating a focus word for 2018.
+That is why I love the concept of creating a focus word for the year.
 When you develop a focus word or phrase it allows you to have a target goal for yourself through which every decision in the new year is filtered.
 The bullseye remains consistent, but the plan on how to stay true to your overarching goal can be a little more fluid.
 Intrigued?

 Note: This post may contain affiliate links.
 If you purchase through a link, The Reluctant Cowgirl blog will receive a small commission at no additional cost to you.
 I only recommend products I truly love or enjoy.

-Creating a Focus Word for 2018
+Creating a Focus Word

 As I have mentioned before (read here), at the beginning of this year I wasn’t very focused on the thought of accomplishing anything huge.
 All my energy went toward trying to keep going and not crumble up into a ball in the corner and give up.
 So I’m not sure I truly developed my focus or theme as much as it grabbed me: Move Forward!
 This year, was all about moving forward for me.